mathachew7/MedAdhereAI/README.md

 - ✅ SHAP plots showing top risk drivers
 - ✅ ROC AUC & confusion matrix from multiple classifiers

-> Visuals will be added soon as Phase 2 and 3 progress.
+> Visuals and modeling results will be added in future phases.

 ---